Islamic Emirate of Afghanistan (1996–2001): Diplomatic recognition

 Between 1996 and 2001, only three widely recognized countries; Pakistan, Saudi Arabia, and the United Arab Emirates (UAE) declared the Islamic Emirate to be the rightful government of Afghanistan.
 The Islamic Emirate would also receive recognition from the partially recognized Chechen Republic of Ichkeria; though Chechen president Aslan Maskhadov would later describe the Islamic Emirate as an "illegitimate" government.
 The Taliban government additionally received support from Turkmenistan, though the country did not provide the Emirate with formal recognition.

 The Taliban government was not recognized by the United Nations, which instead continued to recognize the Islamic State of Afghanistan as being the legitimate government of Afghanistan.

 Following the declaration of a "war on terror" by the United States after the September 11 attacks by al-Qaeda in 2001, international opposition to the Taliban regime running the Islamic Emirate drastically increased, and the only remaining diplomatic recognition by Pakistan and the United Arab Emirates was rescinded under growing pressure.

 Sanctions

 On 15 October 1999, the UN Security Council established a sanctions regime to cover individuals and entities associated with Al-Qaeda, Osama bin Laden and/or the Taliban.
-Since the US Invasion of Afghanistan in 2001, the sanctions were applied to individuals and organizations in all parts of the world; also targeting former members of the Taliban government.
+Since the United States invasion of Afghanistan in 2001, the sanctions were applied to individuals and organizations in all parts of the world; also targeting former members of the Taliban government.

-On 27 January 2010, a United Nations sanctions committee removed five former senior Taliban officials from this list, in a move favored by Afghan president Karzai.
-The decision means the five will no longer be subject to an international travel ban, assets freeze and arms embargo.
-The five men, all high-ranking members of the Taliban government:
+On 27 January 2010, a United Nations sanctions committee removed five former senior Taliban officials from this list, in a move favored by then-Afghan president Hamid Karzai.
+The decision meant the five would no longer be subject to an international travel ban, assets freeze and arms embargo.
+The five men were all high-ranking members of the Taliban government: